MAPC/datacommon/README.md

 ## Usage

 The app will serve up the metadata for these tables in JSON from the ArcSDE Postgres tables at http://server.com/tabular and http://server.com/geospatial where server.com is the server you have deployed this app to.

+## Gallery entries

+Images for the grid view of the data visualization gallery should be 250x175 pixels and highlight the visualization (not the surrounding narrative, as much as possible).
+An additional square crop should be added to `calendar-home.svg` in Illustrator.
+To export the fonts correctly, save the image by selecting `Export as...`, save the image, and follow these SVG options:
+- Styling: Presentation Attributes
+- Font: Convert to Outlines
+- Images: Embed
+- Object IDs: Layer names
+- Decimal: 4

+And check both "Minify" and "Responsive"